demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-apply-quarantine-file-action

 ***
-Update quarantine file metadata by specified ids or a filter.
+Update quarantine file metadata by the specified IDs or a filter.

 #### Base Command